-A trip to Russia means experiencing a whole different world, a unique culture filled with gracious people and rich, old traditions.
+A trip to Russia means experiencing a whole different world, a unique culture filled with rich, old traditions.
 Here's what you need to know before hitting the town for a good time.

 Bulgaria carries some classically European customs in addition to a few other local ways that may surprise the average traveller.
 Find out why you should tap the salt shaker twice and how to tip in Bulgaria!